cloudera/hue/docs/docs-site/content/administrator/configuration/server/_index.md

 ## Slack
 Currently in **Beta**

-This [integration](/user/concept/#share-to-slack) helps users to have better collaboration with others via Slack.
+This [integration](/user/concept/#slack) with Hue helps users by assisting them with their SQL queries and have better collaboration/discussion with other users via Slack.

 ### Architectural View
 ![Share to Slack Architecture](https://cdn.gethue.com/uploads/2021/04/share_to_slack_architecture.png)